 Given his depraved sexual records, it wouldn’t be a surprise to know that David Parker Ray failed in his marital life.
 He was married to four women at different times but each of his marriage was shortlived and ended in a divorce.
 He had two daughters, one of whom later became his accomplice in executing his crimes.

-Though the exact number of his victims remain unknown till date, it is believed that beginning from his teenage days, David abducted, raped, tortured, and killed several women.
+Though the exact number of his victims remains unknown to date, it is believed that beginning from his teenage days, David abducted, raped, tortured, and killed several women.
 Considering himself to be a dungeon master for a chapter of the Church of Satan, David carried out his carefully thought out fantasies in his trailer nicknamed ‘The Toy Box’ filled with sex toys and torture tools.
 He devised unassuming ways to carry out his acts including posing as a policeman and forcing his victim into his car at gunpoint to tampering with women’s drinks.

 But Ray didn’t work alone, he had a good number of accomplices including his daughter Glenda and girlfriend Cindy Hendy, all of whom were allegedly members of the Church of Satan.
-In the Toy Box, his victims are then drugged, strapped into a chair and brutally raped.
+In the Toy Box, his victims are then drugged, strapped into a chair, and brutally raped.
 It is also believed that those who resisted or got too feisty were sometimes mutilated and even murdered.

 But the serial killer’s deeds were exposed in March 1999 after a Colorado lady, Cynthia Vigil Jaramillo who would eventually become David Parker Ray’s last known victim, fled his trailer at Elephant Butte naked, wearing only a dog collar and chain.